clvang/asymptotic_theory_calculations/README.md

 # asymptotic_theory_calculations

 ## Purpose:
-This program calculates the diffusivities by solving the asymptotic theory equation from Aharon and Shaw using Newton's method with damping.
+This program calculates the diffusivities by solving the asymptotic theory equation from Aharon and Shaw using Bisection method.